Professor Alan Dignam, BA (Trinity College Dublin) PhD (DCU)

 Since 2014 he has been working on a large scale empirical project with Professor Peter Oh from the University of Pittsburgh examining corporate disregard (Veil lifting/piercing etc) in the UK over the course of the 19th, 20th and 21st Centuries.
 The first part of that project was published in the Spring 2019 edition of the Oxford Journal of Legal Studies and can be found here.
+The second part exploring judicial rationales in disregard cases was published in Legal Studies in June 2020 and can be found here.
 Since 2016 he has been a member of Welcome Trust funded network exploring the impact of Artificial Intelligence on Corporations.
 The first of a number of papers on Artificial Intelligence and Corporations can be found here.

 - QLLM021 Corporate Governance